Private Lesson Teachers

 Mr. Roothaan maintains a private teaching studio in Evanston Illinois.
 He teaches jazz saxophone, jazz theory and performance, and methods of improvisation.
 His understanding of teaching and performing jazz is enhanced by his jazz piano skills, allowing him to effectively accompany students when working on musical ideas and skills, and to demonstrate various aspects of the jazz language.
 He also plays flute, clarinet, drum set, and guitar.

-Katie Samayoa - Trumpet, teaches off-campus
+Mark Olen - Trumpet, teaches on-campus

 Emma Sepmeir - French Horn, teaches on-campus

 Emma Sepmeier is a Chicago-based horn player and teacher.
 As a performer, Emmahas made appearances with the Lake Forest Symphony, the Illinois Philharmonic, Aether Ensemble, the South Bend Symphony Orchestra, the Chicago Composers Orchestra, the City Lights Orchestra, and on FOX’s “Empire.”
 She maintains a private studio in addition to having taught for the youth symphonies of Boston and Milwaukee, ChiArts High School, and VH1’s Save the Music.